nuagenetworks/nuagenetworks.github.io/_posts/2017-04-14-Certificate-Based-Authentication-with-VSPK.md

 ## Using certificate based authentication
 To use certificate based authentication, your tool or script will have to connect to the VSD using a different port, *7443* instead of 8443.
 This is where the certificate based authentication service runs.

-Below are examples of setting up a session using certificate based authentication using the Python and Go VSPKs.
+Below are examples of setting up a session using certificate based authentication using the Python, Go and Java VSPKs.

 ### Python VSPK